-Don’ worry, even the best liability insurance fits into the student’s budget.
-It is comparatively cheap, despite it being the second most important in Germany after health insurance.
+Don’ worry; even the best liability insurance fits into the student’s budget.
+This coverage is comparatively cheap, despite it being the second most important insurance after health insurance.
 It will cost you significantly less than health insurance.

-You will be paying on average for 2 to 3 EUR per month, payment usually happens annually.
-However, don’t choose the cheapest rate, because they often involve self-contribution or low coverage.
+You will be paying on average between 2 EUR to 3 EUR per month, and payment usually happens annually.
+However, don’t choose the cheapest rate because they often involve self-contribution or low coverage.

-The cost of purchasing liability insurance in Germany depends on several elements.
-The extent of coverage (Deckungssumme), the amount of your self contribution (Selbstbehalt), and additional services you want to be included (Leistungseinschlüsse).
+The cost of purchasing liability insurance in Germany depends on several factors.
+The extent of coverage (Deckungssumme), the amount of your deductible (Selbstbehalt), and additional services you want to be included (Leistungseinschlüsse).

-Each insurance provider sets its own costs, above I described one of the cheapest rates, self contribution can push the price even lower.
+Each insurance provider sets its own rates.
+Above we described one of the cheapest policies, and the deductible can push the price even lower.

 Read more about the cost of liability insurance in this article.